w3f/General-Grants-Program/grants/speculative/starks_network.md

 ## Development Roadmap

-### Milestone 1 — Integration of the Distaff VM as a Substrate Native Runtime Module
+### Milestone 0 — Integration of the Distaff VM as a Substrate Native Runtime Module (Already covered by the Open Grant Program)

 - **Estimated Duration:** 1 month
 - **FTE:** 3